Form follows function

 Design a luxurious and elegant ravine house integrating a double garage door in front of the property.

 It is the American architect and maybe one of the most influential figures of Modernism, Louis Henry Sullivan, who coined the maxim “Form Follows Function” in 1896; that the shape should primarily relate to the intended function or purpose of a building or an object.
-In this project, the Beechwood Residence near Lake Ontario in Toronto, one functional aspect of the house took the form of an overhead garage door composed of four double-width panels on the front facade of the house.
+In this project, at 917 Beechwood Avenue near Lake Ontario in Toronto, one functional aspect of the house took the form of an overhead garage door composed of four double-width panels on the front facade of the house.
 It is important to understand that having a spacious garage is arguably an advantage in Canada, where frequent and heavy snowfalls make daily life and driving difficult.
 Nevertheless, the addition of a garage represents a real stylistic challenge.

 - double overhead and insulated garage door